juliema/aTRAM/README.md

   - Read coverage cutoff value (Spades).
 Must be a positive float value, or "auto", or "off".
 The default value is "off".

+# Assembling multiple genes against a libraty

+ aTRAM2.0 can assemble a set of genes against a single library.
+Create a single file with multiple fasta-formatted sequences and then simply use `-Q QUERY_SPLIT` where QUERY_SPLIT is the name of the file you created above.

 # Example of running a shell loop

-In many cases it is convenient to run aTRAM 2 as a loop, assembling a set of genes for a set of taxa.
-These can be set up in two parts like so:
+In many cases it is convenient to run aTRAM 2.0 as a loop, assembling a set of genes for a set of taxa.
+These can be set up in two parts, as shown below.
+Note that aTRAM2.0 has built in functions supporting assembly of many genes against a library, as described just above.

 ```
 # Make aTRAM libraries